AlexKennyDerivco/DemoGraphQL/README.md

 This is a very basic implementation of GraphQL in dotnet feel free to play around.

+It contains a book repository that is used to store books in memory and a background worker that will update the books every second to simulate subscription updates.

 ## How to run

 Build and run the application from your favourite IDE.